ForwardStory/forwardstory.github.io/index.md

 ### Black Maternal Health Week (BMHW) Campaign
-For this comprehensive, multi-channel effort that drove hundreds of toolkit downloads, strengthened partnership, and raised awareness of this critical public health issue, I produced/edited videos, wrote personal narratives, social media and newsletter copy, and managed our vendor who produced the graphics package.
+For this comprehensive, multi-channel effort that drove hundreds of toolkit downloads, strengthened partnership, and raised awareness of this critical public health issue, I produced/edited videos, wrote stories, created social media and newsletter copy, and managed our vendor who produced the graphics package.
 During the campaign period, the BMHW webpage became the most-visited page on the agency’s site.
 [Watch video or view assets](#)

 ### “A Family’s Journey” – Storytelling for Systems Change